Satires (Juvenal): Book I

 Satire 1: Juvenal begins, "semper ego auditor tantum..."
 (Must I be always a listener?).
 He confesses the moral rot of Rome has made avoiding satire impossible.
 He points to eunuch marriages, women at boar hunts, and sycophancy as examples of widespread degeneracy.
 He praises Gaius Lucilius for proving the merits of the genre.

 Satire 2: Juvenal attacks hypocrites and homosexuality.
 He also defames Otho for bringing cosmetics on a military campaign.
 He claims the ghosts of great Romans would feel ill upon seeing such men in the Underworld.

 Satire 3: The third satire describes the decision of Umbricius, Juvenal's friend, to depart from Rome.
 Narrated by Umbricius, it states that an honest man cannot survive in Rome and complains about how it is impossible to compete with Greeks and Orientals.
-Within this satire, Juvenal calls Rome a, "a chaotic metropolis where life has become dangerous for honest men".
+Within this satire, Juvenal calls Rome "a chaotic metropolis where life has become dangerous for honest men".

-Satire 4: The fourth satire is a mock heroic epic, describing a council convened by Domitian.
+Satire 4: The fourth satire is a mock-heroic epic, describing a council convened by Domitian.
 Starting off with an invocation to the muse of epic poetry, Calliope, it mocks the absurdity of the situation with a fake sense of importance.
 Within it, Juvenal is summoned to the council to determine how to cook the gigantic turbot (rhombus) given to Domitian as a gift.
 It also discusses various other events, such as Crispinus buying a singular mullet at the outrageous price of 6,000 sesterces.

 Satire 5: The fifth satire describes the shame experienced by a client when his patron, Virro, finally decided to extend to him an invitation to his dinner party.
-It criticizes the client, stating that, "a poor man’s stomach is easy to please, yet you suffer insults at a dinner party just for a free meal".
+It criticizes the client, stating that "a poor man's stomach is easy to please, yet you suffer insults at a dinner party just for a free meal".
 It also states that, though they are at the same table, they are being treated completely differently, with the client being given much worse food while Virro eats delicacies.
 Overall, this satire is a brutal commentary on the social inequality of ancient Rome, where the wealthy give their dependents the bare minimum in exchange for their loyalty.

 Book II

 Satire 6: The sixth satire is Juvenal's longest, at 661 lines, and his most famous.
-Addressing a man whom Juvenal calls delusional enough to think about getting married, he expounds the immorality and 'vices' of women.
+Addressing a man whom Juvenal calls delusional enough to think about getting married, he expounds the immorality and "vices" of women.
 In it, he claims that women are unfaithful, and that they relentlessly seek abortions, murder their stepchildren, and use potions to drive their husbands insane.
-Thus he proposes suicide as a 'painless alternative' to marriage.
-Two noteworthy phrases from this satire are 'rara avis', (lit. 'rare bird'), which refers to good women as a black swan, or hard to come by, and another is the line 'quis custodiet ipsos custodes', (lit. 'who will guard the guards themselves').
+Thus he proposes suicide as a "painless alternative" to marriage.
+Two noteworthy phrases from this satire are "rara avis" (lit. "rare bird"), which refers to good women as a black swan, or hard to come by, and another is the line "quis custodiet ipsos custodes" (lit. "who will guard the guards themselves").